 — ESPN Stats & Info (@ESPNStatsInfo) August 4, 2020

-An excellent scorer, Luka is on pace to average more points per game than Mavs legend Dirk Nowitzki.
-The Big German’s best offensive production came during the 2005-06 campaign, when he averaged 26.6 points per game.
-Luke is currently averaging 29.0 points, which would rank second in Mavs history to Mark Aquirre (29.5 per game in 1984).
+An excellent scorer, Luka Doncic is on pace to average more points per game than Nowitzki.
+The former MVP’s best offensive production came during the 2005-06 campaign when he averaged 26.6 points per game.
+Doncic is currently averaging 28.2 points, which would rank third in Mavericks history to Mark Aquirre (29.5 per game in 1984).

-Facilitating may be Luka’s greatest asset.
-He’s averaging 8.8 assists per game this season, which is ranked third in the NBA.
-If he can maintain that pace, he’ll stand alongside Hall of Famers like Kidd and Steve Nash for the best assist average in a single Mavs season.
-Kidd holds the record with 9.7 assists per game in the 1996 campaign.
+Facilitating might be Doncic’s greatest asset though.
+He’s averaging 8.7 assists per game this season.
+If he can maintain that pace, he’ll stand alongside Hall of Fame guards like Kidd and Steve Nash for the best assist average in a single Mavericks season.
+Kidd holds the record with 9.7 dishes per game during the 1995-96 campaign.

 Oh, and let’s not forget about PER (player efficiency rating).
-Luka is sitting at 27.5 for this season.
-Dirk holds the record for the Mavs at 28.1 in the 2006 campaign.
+Doncic is sitting at 25.6 for this season.
+Dirk holds the record for the Mavericks at 28.1 in the 2005-2006 campaign.

-As the saying goes, records are meant to be broken.
-However, Luka is breaking them at a steady clip.
-This is just his second season in the NBA, and he’s already writing his name on nearly every page of the record books.
+As the saying goes, records are meant to be broken, and Luka Doncic is breaking them at a steady clip.

 Let’s see what sort of record Luka Doncic breaks next.